 Always use an external microphone when filming with a smartphone.

-Reach out to the Office of Public Affairs with questions, recommendations for affordable equipment or to borrow equipment.
+Reach out to the Communications Department with questions, recommendations for affordable equipment or to borrow equipment.

 When using anyone’s voice or physical likeness on tape, it is required to get a release signed by the participant.
 If a form is not available, the participant must be filmed stating the following:

 I, __________ (name) on _________ (date) do hereby give the City of Durham, its employees, officials, officers, agents, assigns and representatives the irrevocable right to use my (or, as applicable, my child’s) name or a fictional name, and/or my (or, as applicable, my child’s) image and/or voice in all forms and media, and in all manners, including composite or distorted representations, for informational, educational, promotional, advertising, or any other lawful purposes, and I waive any right to inspect or approve the finished product that may be created in connection therewith.
 I understand that I shall receive no compensation for my (or, as applicable, my child’s) appearance, representation or participation.